What is endometriosis: causes to recognise

 -

-It can alter the normal functioning of the tubes , preventing the passage of the egg.
+It can alter the normal functioning of the fallopian tubes, preventing the passage of the egg.

 -

-It causes a chronic inflammatory state , which can compromise the implantation of the embryo in the uterus.
+It causes a chronic inflammatory state, which can compromise embryo implantation in the uterus.

 -